CobiontID/MarkerScan/README.md

 2. Assembly is done using hifiasm: {family}/hifiasm/
 3. Busco is run twice, both on the reads as on the novel assembly: {family}/buscoReads and {family}/buscoAssembly
 4. Nucmer against re-assembled contigs: {family}/{family}\_vs_hifiasm.overview.txt
-5. Map reads to re-assembled contigs: {family}/{family}.putative_reads.fa --> concatenated across families in putative_reads_removal.fa
+5. Map reads to re-assembled contigs: {family}/{family}.re-assembly_reads.fa --> concatenated across families in re-assembly_reads.fa
 7. Draw circos plot